from scipy.io import loadmat

 Background

-In this previous post, we used linear regression to remove ocular artifacts from EEG signals.
-A popular alternative to this approach is independent component analysis (ICA).
+In a previous post, we used linear regression to remove ocular artifacts from EEG signals.
+Independent component analysis (ICA) is a popular alternative to this approach.
 In a nutshell, ICA decomposes multi-channel EEG recordings into maximally independent components.
 Components that represent ocular activity can be identified and eliminated to reconstruct artifact-free EEG signals.
 This approach is described in more detail in Jung et al. (2000).

 First, the regression-based approach requires EOG channels, whereas ICA works without any reference signal.
 This means you can use ICA to remove ocular activity even if your recording does not include EOG channels.